Superuser666-Sigil/SigilDERG-Custom-MCP/docs/RUNBOOK.md

 - You suspect index corruption and want a clean slate
 - You have changed low-level indexing behavior and want all data regenerated
 - You want to ensure no stale documents, trigrams, or vectors remain
+- You're migrating from SQLite-backed embeddings and want LanceDB-only storage (drop the old table after the rebuild with `sqlite3 ~/.sigil_index/repos.db "DROP TABLE IF EXISTS embeddings;"`)

 ### Index Backup